Teacher Certification Programs

 Course Substitutions

 UTSA certification programs have been carefully designed to meet State Board for Educator Certification (SBEC) standards and to prepare UTSA students to pass the Texas Examinations of Educator Standards (TExES).
 It is, therefore, in the student’s best interest to follow the approved certification program.
 Course substitutions in the teacher education program are granted only in extenuating circumstances and only if appropriate substitutions are available.
-All requests for substitutions must be filed in writing with the Academic Advising and Certification Center before the individual registers for the course.
+All requests for substitutions must be filed in writing with the Interdisciplinary Education Advising and Certification Center before the individual registers for the course.
 Requested course submissions must match the required course in content, level, and grade requirements.
 Course substitution approvals rest within each department.
 Department decisions are final.

 Restricted Education Courses